Support at Sussex

 - I’m an international/overseas student and need help with my study skills.

-You can contact the Sussex Centre for Language Studies who provide workshops, tutorials and drop-in sessions for full-time international/overseas students with English as an additional language.
+You can contact English Language for Academic Study, which provides workshops, tutorials and drop-in sessions for full-time international/overseas students with English as an additional language.

 - I would like some writing help with a specific piece of work.